Skip to main content

 Sandra only received her epilepsy diagnosis at the age of 47.

-"Since I have been using medical cannabis, I have no longer had an epileptic seizure."
+"Since I started using medical cannabis, I haven't had an epileptic seizure."

 Sandra